Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- In his five career matchups against them, Barkley has averaged 90.8 rushing yards against the Football Team, 30.3 more than his over/under in Sunday's game.
+- Against the Football Team, Barkley has averaged 90.8 rushing yards per game over his five career matchups, 31.3 more yards than his over/under in Sunday's game.

-- In two of five games against the Football Team Barkley has rushed for a touchdown.
-But he did not have multiple TDs in either of those games.

-- Barkley will go up against a Football Team squad that allows 105.1 rushing yards per game and is the NFL's eighth-ranked rush defense.
+- The Football Team give up 105.1 yards per game on the ground, the NFL's eighth-ranked rush defense.

 - This year the Football Team are ranked 12th in the league in rushing touchdowns conceded (14).